It began with a 14-unit residential project in Fell's Point

 I don’t know if music, or that experience are directly applicable to real estate or the way I do business today, but it was formative.
 This was one of several things I accomplished in my formative years that helped me understand that if I applied myself to a project, I would be able to be successful based on my own grit.
 On a basic level the creation of an album has similarities to real estate in that you need to bring a group of people together to build the album, record it, master it, market it, in much the same way we that we build a great team for each development.
 That takes a lot of intuition, management, vision, and, above all else, it takes hustle and grit.

 The name of our record label was ‘Hustle Hard’, and in some ways that’s still my mantra.

-Back to real estate - What gets under your skin most about the industry today?
-What can't you stand to see?
+What gets under your skin most about the real estate industry today?

 I’ve found that some people in this business end up with big egos based on the fact that they’ve made money in a business that, frankly, isn’t like rocket science or curing cancer.

 By the way, those selfless frontline workers and professionals devoted to a cause are the real heroes to me: people who work just as hard or harder than me to really benefit others.
 Just because you placed a tenant or bought a strip center doesn’t make you worthy of people’s respect or admiration.
 Do it for a generation and grow a legacy of impacting communities, and then we can talk about it.